Preparing Your Concrete for Winter: The Do’s and Don'ts

 1. Seal Your Concrete

 Sealing your concrete is one of the most effective ways to protect it from winter elements.
-A high-quality concrete sealer will provide a protective barrier against moisture, ice, and road salts.
+A high-quality concrete sealer provides a protective barrier against moisture, ice, and road salts.
 Make sure to apply the sealer in the fall before temperatures drop below 50°F (10°C) for optimal results.

 2. Keep It Clean